Pymetheus/YoutubeExtractor/README.md

 In the **main** module, user input is handled and verified before being forwarded to **YoutubeDL**.
-Using the [yt-dlp](https://github.com/yt-dlp/yt-dlp) library, the program downloads media in the best available quality.
+Using the [yt-dlp](https://github.com/yt-dlp/yt-dlp) library, the program downloads media in the best available quality and saves it automatically to the **data** directory.
 If selected, the metadata of the downloaded files are saved to the MySQL database using the **DBMS** module.

 ### Contributing